 ➢If you child will be wearing a sweater during the cooler months, sweaters/sweatshirts must

-be NAVY BLUE and crew neck.
+be Gray, Red, or Navy Blue and crew neck.
 No hooded sweatshirts are permitted

 Students attending John Moffet are NOT permitted to wear the following: